-When you need an Experienced DUI Diversion Attorney
+When you need an Experienced DUII Diversion Attorney

 In the past, a DUI defendant seeking to enter DUII diversion in the State of Oregon often had no need for an attorney, because they did not have to admit to the DUII offense or give up the numerous constitutional rights associated with a plea of “guilty” or “no-contest.”

 Today, a person seeking to enter diversion on a DUII must first plead guilty or no-contest to the DUII charge.
 Few people will want to plead guilty to an Oregon DUII (a Class A misdemeanor crime) without the assistance of an experienced DUII attorney.
 This is especially true when a criminal conviction and court sentence are now automatic if diversion is terminated for any reason.
 This results in mandatory jail time and license suspension.
 There is no trial and no get out of jail free card.

 Paul F. Sherman provides experienced and affordable legal assistance to persons seeking to enter the DUI diversion program in Oregon.
 Mr. Sherman can provide experienced advice about:

 (1) Your tickets; the court process, license suspension appeals, and hardship permits;

 (2) Representing you in an appeal of your implied consent license suspension (the suspension you face for failing or refusing a breath or blood test);